rayhearth/P12_sportsee_24082022/README.md

 Installing the app
 Forke and clone the repository :

-Run the yarn command will allow you to install the dependencies
+for the backEnd:

+cd Baclend

+yarn dev

 Backend : open a new terminal and run cd BackEnd command, then run yarn devcommand the backend will open http://localhost:3000

+for the Front:

+npm install

+npm run starto

 FrontEnd: open a new terminal, then run the yarn start command will allow you to run the application on http://localhost:3001